ieshghi/uncertain-paths/content/about.md

 ---
 # Who am I?

 My name is **Iraj Eshghi**, and I'm a biophysicist.
 In particular I'm interested in building physical models of the genome.
+I am currently working as a Postdoctoral Researcher at the New York Genome Center, supervised by Profs.
+Marcin Imielinski and Gamze Gursoy.

 Welcome to my website!
 You can find my scientific articles under the [publications](/pubs) page.
 Elsewhere on this site, I intermittently post about topics which I'm currently learning or thinking about.
 In principle, I would like this site to serve as a venue for me to [learn in public](https://notes.nicolevanderhoeven.com/Learning+in+public), and hopefully my partially digested thoughts will help others learn as well.